Trip Difficulty: Technical Challenging

 Island Peak Climbing is one of the best adventurous popular peak climbing packages in Nepal which not only takes you to the summit of magnificent Island Peak (6189) but also lets you experience the once-in-a-lifetime trekking experience in the Everest region.
 Following the world-famous Everest Base Camp trekking trails, besides summiting the Island Peak Climbing, it rewards you with the phenomenal trek to the Everest Base Camp and a hike to one of the top magnificent vantage points in Nepal-Kalapathar.

 Our 18 days Island Peak Climbing begins with flying to the Lukla from Kathmandu.
 With a scenic flight to Lukla, a gateway to the Everest region your adventurous journey head towards the famous small town Namche Bazaar to acclimatize.
 After Namche Bazaar you will be stopping at Pheriche, and Island Peak Base Camp to acclimatize which will help you to avoid acute mountain sickness.
 On your way, you will experience the rich culture of the infamous Sherpa people, and their lifestyle, adorned with beautiful settlements, diverse landscapes, and exotic flora and fauna of the Sagarmatha National Park.
 Island Peak climbing is preferable for both experienced and less experienced climbers.
 If you are not having enough of the Mount Everest region, then choose the Island Peak Climbing with Nepal Adventure Team, where you can taste the flavor of mountain climbing, along with the natural and cultural aspects of Khumbu Valley.

 Island Peak (Imja Tse Peaks)

-Island peak, also known as Imja Tse peak is located in the eastern Himalayas of the Sagarmatha National Park.
-Island Peak is also known as the Imja Tse Peak is at an altitude of 6189 meters.
+Island Peak, also known as Imja Tse Peak is located in the eastern Himalayas of the Sagarmatha National Park.
+Island Peak also known as the Imja Tse Peak is at an altitude of 6189 meters.
 The Peak was named Island Peak in 1953; by members of the British Mount Everest Expedition.
 It was named Island Peak due to its appearance as an island on a sea of ice from Dingboche.
 Island Peak is an extension of the ridge coming down from Lhotse.
-You can have the marvelous views of Mount Lhotse, Shar, Nuptse, Ama Dablam, and Makalu from the summit of Island Peak but Island Peak itself is not visible until you reach Dingboche.
+You can have marvelous views of Mount Lhotse, Shar, Nuptse, Ama Dablam, and Makalu from the summit of Island Peak but Island Peak itself is not visible until you reach Dingboche.